 Doctors follow the symptoms of a stomach ulcer by asking questions about how the pain feels, where and when it happens, and how frequent and long-lasting it has been.

 This process helps to narrow down whether there is a stomach ulcer or not.
-Your doctor may also ask for a stool test or a breath test to find out whether the stomach ulcer is from Helicobacter pylori bacteria.
+Your doctor may also ask for a stool test or a breath test to find out whether the stomach ulcer is from H. pylori bacteria.

 If there are more serious symptoms such as bleeding the doctor may require further testing, which may include: